PCI Hosting Solutions

 The Payment Card Industry Security Standards Council develops standards that outline the proper protection of data in today’s security climate.
 These specifications form the basis of PCI compliant hosting requirements.
 Compliance with the PCI Data Security Standard (PCI DSS) is necessary for merchants and other entities that process payment cards, transmit that data, or store it.

-Since PCI compliance is critical for so many parties, below is a list of PCI compliant server requirements.
+Since PCI compliance is critical for so many parties, below is a list of PCI compliant server requirements that every PCI DSS compliant web host should abide by.

-The PCI council’s recommendations form the basis of this 12-point checklist of PCI compliant server requirements, which should be considered highlights rather than comprehensive.
-Click here for a more detailed look at PCI requirements.
+The PCI council’s PCI compliance recommendations form the basis of this 12-point checklist of PCI compliant server requirements for a web host, which should be considered highlights rather than comprehensive.
+Click here for a more detailed look at PCI compliance requirements.

 - Installed and properly configured routers and firewalls